-Exercise and diet can both affect vaginal odor.
+Exercise and diet - Exercise and diet can both affect vaginal odor.
 You’re familiar with asparagus pee?
 Well, welcome to broccoli vagina.
 Strongly scented foods can actually translate to a change in vaginal odor, so tracking what you eat and eliminating affecting foods can help.
 Equally, exercise can increase odor in the groin, just as it does in the armpits.
-Be sure to change out of sweaty exercise clothes right away, and if you feel you must “cleanse,” stick to the external parts of your lady bits and use a pH-balanced product like Gennev’s Ultra-Gentle Body Wash or Cleansing Cloths.
+Be sure to change out of sweaty exercise clothes right away, and if you feel you must “cleanse,” stick to the external parts of your lady bits and use a pH-balanced product like Gennev’s Ultra-Gentle Body Wash or Cleansing Cloth Vagina Wipes.

 Instead of solving problems, douching can actively cause them, often resulting in the same problems women were hoping to avoid, namely infection, odor, and discharge.
 It can also impact fertility.

 According to Dr. Lora Shahine, MD, FACOG at Pacific NW Fertility, "The vagina has a natural balance of bacteria, proteins, and more that get altered with douching.
 This can lead to overgrowth of certain organisms and lead to a higher risk of infection.